 If you know my story, you know that I was sentenced to attend 36 weeks of a batterer intervention program (BIP).
 My state, like the majority of states, used the Duluth Model as the centerpiece of its programming.
 The Duluth Model, in turn, uses the above “common knowledge” about the causes of domestic violence to try to reform us from committing acts of domestic violence against our partners.

 Entitlement?
 Male superiority?
 A belief that my life is more important than my partner’s?
 I didn’t think that way, and apparently neither did many of the men the original theory’s founders worked with.
-However, the program staff simply wrote these differences off as the perpetrators’ denial, so the theory lived on and gained strength.
+However, the program staff simply wrote these differences off as the mens’ denial, so the theory lived on and gained strength.

 When a treatment is based on assumptions that are not true, is it any surprise that it doesn’t work?

 When a treatment is based on assumptions that are not true, is it any surprise that it doesn’t work?
 Study after study shows that BIP programs across the country have very little or no effect on the chances that a person in the program will not repeat their offense.
-This is a triple loss: 1) we as a society are wasting millions on something that is not solving a problem, 2) women in abusive relationships are no safer than before, and 3) men who want to change are not getting the help they deserve.
+This is a triple loss: 1) we as a society are wasting millions on something that is not solving a problem, 2) individuals in abusive relationships are no safer than before, and 3) those who want to change are not getting the help they deserve.